Animal Welfare Volunteer Programs Abroad

 70

 Volunteer at the Galápagos National Park and get the chance to assist at the tortoise breeding center.
 You will be a member of the research and zookeeping staff.
-Take responsibility for taking care of and measuring the shells of tortoises for their growth charts, as well as informing tourists of rules and regulations and other necessary tasks at the center, depending on individual skillset.
-Requirements for this program are: - Basic to intermediate level of Spanish - A genuine passion for animal conservation - An ability to openly communicate rules and regulations to tourists and follow instructions - Ability to work independently as well as in a team - Physical ability to work outdoors with a potentially high allergen, sun, and temperature exposure IOI encourages all volunteers to stay as long as possible to maximize local and personal benefits.
+Take responsibility for taking care of and measuring the shells of tortoises for their growth charts, as well as informing tourists of rules and regulations, and other necessary tasks at the center, depending on individual skillset.
+Requirements for this program are: - Basic to intermediate level of Spanish - A genuine passion for animal conservation - An ability to openly communicate rules and regulations to tourists and follow instructions - Ability to work independently as well as in a team - Physical ability to work outdoors with potentially high allergens, sun, and temperature exposure IOI encourages all volunteers to stay as long as possible to maximize local and personal benefits.
 We encourage longer commitments by heavily discounting each additional week.
 The minimum stay is two weeks, with a maximum stay of three months.
 All volunteers must arrive in Isabela on Mondays.

 See All 2 ProgramsRaleigh International